Capitol riot arrests: Retired firefighter accused of throwing fire extinguisher at police; man carrying Confederate flag

 The tipster said Sanford told them he traveled on a bus with a group to Washington, listened to President Donald Trump’s speech, “and then had followed the President’s instructions and gone to the Capitol,” according to the FBI.

-Sanford said the group he was with left the Capitol grounds after about 10 minutes, and did not mention having thrown anything, but acknowledged he was the man wearing a hat with the initials CFD, the tipster said, according to FBI Agent Samad D. Shahrani.
+Sanford said the group he was with left the Capitol grounds after about 10 minutes, and did not mention having thrown anything, but acknowledged he was the man wearing a hat with the initials CFD, the tipster said, according to FBI Agent Samad Shahrani.

 Sanford recently retired from the Chester Fire Department, the agent said, and the complainant identified him in video to the FBI.